williamtyn/jobin/TESTING.md

 The python extention was used to test Python for Pep8 compliance withit's built in linting too.

-Alot of the Python errors were fixed during development.
+* Alot of the Python errors were fixed during development.
 Any errors that related to files that were auto generated by Django were left untouched.
-* In settings AUTH_PASSWORD_VALIDATORS, STATICFILES_STORAGE due to implementation with help from Hello Django episode on Code Institute.
+* In settings AUTH_PASSWORD_VALIDATORS, STATICFILES_STORAGE due to implementation with help from Hello Django episode on Code Institute. # noqa is added to override the error.
 * Migration Files
 * ./manage.py

-### Lighthouse Testing
+<h3 id="lighthouse">Lighthouse Testing</h3>

 #### On desktop for homepage
 ![lighthouse1](./readme-files/images/testing/lighthouse_desktop.png)